AshtarCodes/5-ingredient-recipe-app/README.md

 # 5-Ingredient Recipe Webapp
-This is a webapp that displays five-ingredient recipes.
+This is a full-stack webapp that displays five-ingredient recipes.
 It aims to help the world spend less time cooking, and more time connecting.

 **Link to client-side webapp:** https://fiveingredientlookup.netlify.app